EighteenZi/rocksdb_wiki/Statistics.md

 #### Stats Types
 There are two types of stats, ticker and histogram.

 Ticker type is represented by 64-bit unsigned integer.
-The value never decreases.
-Ticker stats are used to measure counters (e.g. , as well as accumulated )...
+The value never decreases or resets.
+Ticker stats are used to measure counters (e.g. "rocksdb.block.cache.hit"), as well as cumulative bytes (e.g. "rocksdb.bytes.written") or time (e.g. "rocksdb.l0.slowdown.micros").

+Histogram type measures distribution of a stat across all operations.
+Take "rocksdb.db.get.micros" as an example.
+We measure time spent on each Get() operation and calculate the distribution of them for all of them with the histogram.
+Most of the histograms are for distribution of duration of a DB operation.
+There are stats for counts and number of bytes too.

 #### Print Human Readable String
 You can get a human readable string of all the counters by calling `ToString()`